Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Kumpir

-This Turkish food is simply made from large baked potatoes which are then cut in half and filled with your choice of a variety of fillings, including cheese, olives, salads, pickles, peas, mushrooms, sausages, and corn.
+A large baked potato cut open and loaded with your pick of fillings: cheese, olives, salads, pickles, peas, mushrooms, sausages, corn.

 Kofte ekmek